JavierJia/javierjia.github.com/_posts/2012-05-29-visa-studyplan.md

 They have published a lot of research papers in the first-rate journals which testifies its leading role in the academic community.

 My potential advisor Prof. Chen Li (chenli@ics.uci.edu), a distinguished scientist in Database and Information Retrieval, has been performing some very pioneering research.
-His research on Query Correction and Parallel Computation are closely corresponds to the research I have been doing.
+His researches on Query Correction and Parallel Computation are closely corresponds to the research I have been doing.
 I have read his voluminous publications and wish to enter his laboratory.

 Further more, the School is offering me the necessary financial assistance to fully cover tuition and living expenses.